RedHenDev/vibe/README.md

 to do

+-b vibes specials need to accumulate time, not reset due to set timeout from first vibe collected

+-b pulse kick to other players not working...

 -b leaderboard does not sync across clients.

 -b Sync features like collectibles and NPCs.
 And projectiles.
 Well, that is, projectile events?
 Vibe best solution.